 This isn't an Addison Chamber of Commerce ad, though.
-As with anywhere else, having plenty of bars comes with a lot of risk for people drinking there (and even ones just passing through).
+As with more well-known areas like Austin's Sixth Street, having plenty of bars clustered in a particular location comes with a lot of risk for people drinking there (and even ones just passing through).
 For instance, I wrote about Sherlock's Pub recently, and that joint causes enough ruckus for about half of Addison by itself.
-Even so, today I want to look at a more humble staple of the Addison bar scene--Addison Point Sports Grill.
+But today I want to look at a more humble staple of the Addison bar scene--Addison Point Sports Grill.

 TABC Investigations of Addison Point Sports Grill Since 2008

 Addison Point only has a single location, so I will list the alleged violations in reverse chronological order beginning with the most recent.

 6/13/2017: A law enforcement agency (likely the Addison PD) contacted the TABC to report that a Breach of the Peace occurred on Addison Point's premises.
 The complaint also alleged that the bar had sold or given alcohol to an intoxicated person.

 It's not too hard to make a connection between someone getting too drunk and someone starting a fight in the bar, but I should qualify that by saying the report doesn't explicitly connect those dots.
 It only notes that both complaints were registered at the same time, but doesn't outline specifics.
 A drunk person was allegedly over-served, and some kind of disturbance serious enough to merit law enforcement intervention occurred.
 That's all we get on the public report.